 How are vaccinations working in nursing homes and long-term care facilities?

 Most residents and staff of Colorado’s long-term care facilities were offered first and second doses through a federal program that provided free on-site vaccinations in late 2020 and early 2021.
 The program has ended, but the federal government continues to allocate COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.
 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

 Do I have to pay for the vaccination?

-There are already reports of scammers purporting to offer COVID vaccines and treatments and trying to charge for them.
+You should not have any out-of-pocket costs for getting the vaccine or a booster shot.
+AARP fought to make sure the federal government is covering the cost of the vaccine itself.
+There are reports of scammers purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP’s Fraud Watch Network is tracking the latest scams.